The Zen Studies Society Ethical Guidelines

 8. This document will be posted in each main office of the Zen Studies Society and made easily accessible here on the Zen Studies Society web site.

-If you are reading this and have concerns or are aware of ethical matters that need to be addressed, please email your written communication to the ethics committee.
-The Zen Studies Society Ethics Committee can be reached at Zenstudiesethics@gmail.
-The ZSS Board can be reached at Zenstudiessoc@gmail.
+If you have concerns or are aware of ethical matters that need to be addressed, please email the ethics committee at Zenstudiesethics@gmail.